John C. Breckinridge: Return to the U.S. and death

-Breckinridge refused all requests – including one made by President Ulysses S. Grant – to return to politics, insisting, "I no more feel the political excitements that marked the scenes of my former years than if I were an extinct volcano."
-Under the terms of section 3 of the Fourteenth Amendment, a two-thirds vote in each house of Congress would have been needed to allow him to hold office because he had sided with the Confederacy.
+Breckinridge refused all requests – including one by President Ulysses S. Grant – to return to politics, insisting, "I no more feel the political excitements that marked the scenes of my former years than if I were an extinct volcano."
+Under the terms of the Fourteenth Amendment, a two-thirds vote in each house of Congress would have been needed to allow him to hold office because he had sided with the Confederacy.
 He never expressed interest in seeking such approval.
 Speaking as a private citizen in March 1870, he publicly denounced the actions of the Ku Klux Klan.
 In 1872, he supported passage of a state statute which successfully legalized black testimony against whites in court.

 By 1873, Breckinridge began to experience health problems which he referred to as "pleuro-pneumonia".
 Repeated surgeries and visits to the New York coast and the Virginia mountains did not improve his condition.
 In May 1875, he consulted surgeons Lewis Sayre and Samuel D. Gross, who concluded that his ill health was caused by cirrhosis brought on by injuries to his liver suffered during the war.
 Of more immediate concern was the fluid that filled two-thirds of one of his lungs.
 On May 11, Sayre attempted to create an artificial opening through which the fluid could drain; although he had to stop before completing the operation, some of the fluid was drained, bringing a measure of relief.
 Assisted by Beck and Frank K. Hunt, Breckinridge completed his will.
 Sayre further alleviated Breckinridge's pain via another surgery on the morning of May 17, but by the afternoon, his condition rapidly worsened, and he died at approximately 5:45 p.m. at the age of 54.
 Basil Duke led the funeral procession to Lexington Cemetery where Breckinridge's body was buried.